 Nokia 10 release date and price

-The phone could launch as the Nokia 10, but we've also heard that we might see the Nokia 9.2, an improved version of the Nokia 9 PureView that was launched at MWC 2019.
-We've combined rumors of both in this article, but we possibly could see the Nokia 9.2 and Nokia 10 released separately as two different phones, so bear that in mind.
+Note that the phone could launch as the Nokia 10, but as noted we've also heard that we might see the Nokia X60, Nokia 9.2 or Nokia 9.3, an improved version of the Nokia 9 PureView that was launched at MWC 2019.

 Regarding price, the Nokia 9 PureView launched for $699 / £549 / AU$980, and we'd expect a new 'better' phone to cost at least that much, if not more.
 Saying that, unless it's a huge upgrade on the older phone we wouldn't expect it to cost a whole lot more.